While it's not always easy to tell if

 This might include not listening when you say "no," or pressuring you to change a "no" into a "yes."
+They may even give you ultimatums or act out if you don't respond in the way that they want.
 If you feel uncomfortable around them as a result, no matter the situation, give yourself permission to believe it's as bad as it seems — and then make moves to leave.

 They Refuse To Apologize

 While it can be tough to own up to a mistake, narcissists will flat-out deny their involvement in a problem, often to a "creepy" degree.
 These are the types of people who don’t like being seen as the “bad guy.”
 They think they’re the only ones who are right, and everyone else is wrong.
 Because they think this way about themselves, they don’t feel the need to say sorry or admit any fault.
 In their mind, they did nothing wrong.

 "When you do something bad, it’s normal to feel guilt.
 But a person that is less empathic and less trustworthy will be likely to avoid accepting any type of responsibility in order to avoid experiencing guilt,"

 Dr. Clinton Moore, a clinical psychologist and founder of Cadence Psychology, tells Bustle.
 "This will often come across as ... not admitting to mistakes or refusing to [apologize] for anything."

 They Can't Control Their Emotions